tonyedwardspz/tonyedwardspz/_posts/2022-12-02-fatigue-is-a-fucker.md

 ---

 Over the last few months I’ve had [two heart “events”](https://tonyedwardspz.co.uk/blog/i-beat-the-sun-up/).
 The doctor in A&E called them attacks, but telling someone I’ve had a heart attack leaves an impression that’s removed from reality.
-But that’s what they were, with the most recent being less than 20 days ago from the time of writing.
+But that’s what they were, with the most recent being only a few weeks ago.

 The day-to-day effect is that I’m perpetually fatigued, and have been since mid September.